-(h) Other intangible asset
+(i) Other intangible assets

-Other intangible asset represents taxi licenses which are stated at cost and are amortized on a straight-line basis over the related granted useful life of 50 years, representing the shorter of their remaining term of the license period or the expected useful life to the Group.
-Taxi licenses entitled the Group to operate 5 taxis for 50 years in Shenzhen, the People's Republic of China ("PRC").
-The purpose of holding these licenses is to generate higher income yield.
+Other intangible assets represent taxi licenses which are stated at cost and are amortized on a straight-line basis over the related granted useful life of 50 years, the shorter of the remaining term of the license period or the expected useful life to the Group.
+Taxi licenses entitle the Group to operate 5 taxis for 50 years in Shenzhen, PRC.
+The purpose of holding these licenses is to generate additional income.

-Taxi licenses are assessed for impairment according to the policy described in note 1(j).
+Taxi licenses are assessed for impairment according to the policy described in note 1(k).